auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 ### Structs

-The following structs have been removed, as they are no longer in use:
+The following structs were removed, as they were no longer being used:

 - `NativeAuthCredentials`
 - `ConcatRequest`